 "There are many modern archaeoastronomical myths, and this one, known as the ascent and descent of Kukulkan, in the pyramid of El Castillo, is part of that category".
 Even, said the researcher of the National Institute of Anthropology and History (INAH), some scientific works prove it.

 It is worth mentioning an article written in 1999, by one of the authorities in Maya astronomy, John B. Carlson: Pilgrimage and the Equinox 'Serpent of Light and Shadow' Phenomenon at the Castillo, Chichén Itzá.
 Text published in the renowned Archaeoastronomy: The Journal of Astronomy in Culture, University of Texas, USA.

 The projection known as the rise and fall of Kukulkan (Feathered Serpent), which occurs at sunset on the spring and autumn equinoxes, consists of seven triangles of light, inverted, resulting from the shadow cast by the nine platforms of the building known as El Castillo, at sunset.

-Regarding the groups that usually come during the spring equinox, specifically in the archaeological zone of Teotihuacan, State of Mexico, precisely in the 80's, this was a space of currents and "new religious movements", closer to the New Age.
-These were groups that invoked the Hindu gods, or sought the sephiroth, which according to the Kabbalah, are the paths or the ten emanations of God, through which the world was created.
+Regarding the groups that usually come during the spring equinox, specifically in the archaeological zone of Teotihuacan, State of Mexico, precisely in the 1980s, this was a space of currents and "new religious movements", closer to the New Age.
+These were groups that invoked the Hindu gods or sought the sephiroth, which according to the Kabbalah, are the paths of the ten emanations of God, through which the world was created.

-By the mid 90's, there was a change, and since then, most of the activities that take place on this day are carried out by groups of concheros and mexicaneros, who come with wind instruments and dance at noon on the 21st, although it is not precisely the time of equinox.
+By the mid-1990s, there was a change, and since then, most of the activities that take place on this day are carried out by groups of concheros and mexicaneros, who come with wind instruments and dance at noon on the 21st, although it is not precisely the time of the equinox.